 Our research suggests that frameworks are usually designed in-house (with or without the help of consultants), while only a small minority use frameworks produced by an external organisation (for example a trade association or government body).
 Nevertheless, many of the subjects that are included in individual employers’ competency frameworks tend to fall under expected generic headings.

 The practical use of competencies

-Our new Profession Map is a competency framework for the people profession.
+Our Profession Map is a competency framework for the people profession.
 It is principles-led, evidence-based and outcomes-driven, to promote better decision-making in any situation.